stan-dev/stan-mode/README.md

 You can install `stan-mode` with the following commands:

 <kbd>M-x package-install [RET] stan-mode [RET]</kbd>

 <kbd>M-x package-install [RET] flycheck-stan [RET]</kbd>

 <kbd>M-x package-install [RET] stan-snippets [RET]</kbd>

 <kbd>M-x package-install [RET] ac-stan [RET]</kbd>

 ## Usage

 ### stan-mode

-To use add the following to your `init.el` file:
+To use, add the following to your `init.el` file:
 ```elisp
 (require 'stan-mode)
 ```

 ### stan-snippets

-To use add the following to your `init.el` file:
+To use, add the following to your `init.el` file:
 ```elisp
 (require 'stan-snippets)
 ```

 ### ac-stan

-To use it, add the following add the following to your `init.el`:
+To use, add the following add the following to your `init.el`:
 ```elisp
 (require 'ac-stan)
 ```

 ### flycheck-stan

-To use `flycheck-stan`, you need to install [CmdStan](http://mc-stan.org/cmdstan.html).
+`flycheck-stan` uses the `stanc` binary to check the syntax, so you need to install [CmdStan](http://mc-stan.org/cmdstan.html).
-`flycheck-stan` uses the `stanc` binary to check the syntax, so it must either be in the `PATH`, or you need to set `stan-stanc-bin` to the path to `stanc`.
+For `flycheck-stan` to work, `stanc` must either be in the `PATH` or you need to set `stan-stanc-bin` to the path to it.

-To use it, add the following add the following to your `init.el`:
+Add the following add the following to your `init.el`:
 ```elisp
 (require 'flycheck-stan)
 (add-hook 'stan-mode-hook 'flycheck-mode)